 - “My heart aches for you and your family during this time.
 Your mother was such an amazing person and she will truly be missed, My condolences.”

-- “If the bond between two people is strong, even death cannot do them apart.
-At least you have beautiful memories to look back to.”
+- “If the bond between two people is strong, even death cannot do them apart.”

 - “I can only imagine how difficult and demanding this time is for you.
 We’ll be mourning his passing with you and celebrating the life of a good man.

 - “Your husband was surely a gem of a person.
 He will be missed for his goodness in life.
-Sorry to hear about the loss.
-Stay strong and this shall pass with time.”
+Stay strong and know there is a whole community at your side.”

 - “He was an amazing friend, husband and exceptional human being.
 A great soul, may he rest in peace.
 Sorry to hear about this news.
 We stand with you in this time of need.”